actyx-contrib/time-machine/README.md

 ## Known issues

 - The sliders for selecting the events also count events that do not match the chosen tags.
+This results in a higher number of shown events than relevant to the selected fish.
+Will be fixed once Actyx Query Language is integrated into this project.

-This will be fixed once Actyx Query Language is integrated into this project.
+- The forward and backward buttons for selecting the events may show unexpected behavior when sync is enabled.
+This is related to events having a different ordering when sorted by clock-timestamp compared to when sorted by lamport-timestamp.
+Will also be fixed once Actyx Query Language is integrated into this project.